Code-Institute-Submissions/johnhenryroche-ms1-rochefitness/README.md

 ### Wireframes
 - My general site map and wireframes are saved to PDF and can be found [here](assets/images/wireframes.pdf).
 I designed them at the start of the project and they served as the basis for this project.
-In review, the wireframes stayed generally consistent with the finished design, however I amended the NavBar hamburger dropdown menu for iPad and the membership options are now listed in one line at this screen size.
+In review, the wireframes stayed generally consistent with the finished design, however I amended the NavBar hamburger dropdown menu for iPad, the membership options are now listed in one line at this screen size and there are various other minor changes (e.g. testimonial clients amended from three to two people).

 ## Features
 - The website is responsive on all device sizes (and has been tested through Chrome Dev Tools on iPhone 6, iPhone X, iPad and Desktop).